BCS (Bedford Branch) Schools Challenge 2019

 - The judges’ decision is final.

-- This competition is open to all schools in local education authorities and independent schools in Bedfordshire , Milton Keynes and Luton.
+- This competition is open to all local education authorities funded and independent schools in Bedford Borough, Central Bedfordshire, Luton Borough, Milton Keynes and Buckinghamshire.

 Prizes to include: